-On various occasions, villa-palaces and mansions were erected on the beautiful range among aged cypresses and aspens, in almost the vicinity of the remnants of aged and weather beaten Qajar mansions the facades of which were constructed in bricks.
+On various occasions, villa-palaces and mansions were erected on the beautiful range among aged cypresses and aspens, in almost the vicinity of the remnants of aged and weather-beaten Qajar mansions the facades of which were constructed in bricks.

 In the course of time, they numbered 18, each in a different architectural style and technique.
-After the Islamic Revolution, palaces were changed into museums in a suitable way to represent the finest works of art from Iranian and non-Iranian artists to the large number of visitors.
+After the Islamic Revolution, palaces were changed into museums in a suitable way to represent the finest works of art from Iranian and non-Iranian artists to a large number of visitors.

 1. Green palace: It is the first palace built in the complex during Pahlavi dynasty by Reza Shah’s order.
-The building is called green palace because of the color of its facade.
-The palace is a very nice museum of Persian arts like mirror marquetry, carpets, and illumination and plaster work.
+The building is called the green palace because of the color of its facade.
+The palace is a very nice museum of Persian arts like mirror marquetry, carpets, and illumination and plasterwork.
 It was served as Mohammad Reza’s private palace where some private meetings were held before the Islamic Revolution.

-3. Nations’ museum: This collection consists of various works of art purchased from other countries and represents the civilizations of pre-Islam Iranian, African, Indian, far east, Eskimos, Mayas and contemporary arts of Iranian as well as non-Iranian artists.
+3. Nations’ museum: This collection consists of various works of art purchased from other countries and represents the civilizations of pre-Islam Iranian, African, Indian, far east, Eskimos, Mayas, and contemporary arts of Iranian as well as non-Iranian artists.

-4. Fine arts museum: The major part of the paintings in this collection are the oil paintings of Safavid, Afshar, Zand and Qajar periods collected by Mohammad Reza Pahlavi’s last wife, Farah, from an English collectioner called Harold Emmer.
+4. Fine arts museum: The major part of the paintings in this collection are the oil paintings of Safavid, Afshar, Zand, and Qajar periods collected by Mohammad Reza Pahlavi’s last wife, Farah, from an English collectioner called Harold Emmer.
 The paintings have been arranged on 3 floors: 1) First floor, teahouse painting by contemporary Iranian artists, 2) second floor, various historical periods paintings mentioned above, and 3) Third floor, European works presented to Farah or bought by her.

-5. Behzad museum: This museum is devoted to the miniatures painted by Hossein Behzad (1895-1968) who made a revolution in Iranian painting.
+5. Behzad Museum: This museum is devoted to the miniatures painted by Hossein Behzad (1895-1968) who made a revolution in Iranian painting.
 Studying European art and being inspired by Kamal-ed-din Behzad and Reza Abbasy, he introduced a new style of miniature on paper, hard paper or fiberboard.
 This style is purely Iranian, but it has kept on with its contemporary paces and changes of art in universal art schools.

 7. Mir Emad museum: The main subject of this museum is the most prominent post-Islam Iranian art namely calligraphy.
 On paper and parchment, there are plenty of various calligraphic styles of writing belonging to 10th to 19th centuries.
 Mir Emad, himself, the most well known 18th century’s calligrapher, has been introduced by his works.
 In some cases, some calligraphy-related arts like illumination, painting, etc are exhibited.

 8. Museum of anthropology: The lifestyle and customs of Iranians through the history are displayed from cultural perspective.
-In a vast area and of two floors, various objects are exhibited like tools for irrigation, agriculture, husbandry, fishing and hunting as well as agricultural documents, clothes, lighting tools and handicrafts.
+In a vast area and of two floors, various objects are exhibited like tools for irrigation, agriculture, husbandry, fishing and hunting as well as agricultural documents, clothes, lighting tools, and handicrafts.

-9. Water museum: This museum in an exhibition of ancient and traditional techniques and instruments for water supplement and distribution.
+9. Water museum: This museum is an exhibition of ancient and traditional techniques and instruments for water supplement and distribution.
 Various water-related vernacular structures are introduced like water reservoirs and traditional icehouses.
 Some ancient water dams and royal orders concerning them are presented as well.